 How to Store Seasonal Tires and Wheels

 Grime, tar, rocks, and other debris can really build up on your tires and wheels.
-Every time you have your tires changed out for the season, take them home and clean them off before storing.
+Every time your tires are changed out for the season, clean them off before storing.
 Scrub them with soap and water, then allow them to dry completely.
-Storing wet wheels can encourage rust and cause pits in the metal.
+Storing wet wheels can encourage corrosion and/or pits in the metal.
 Even a little moisture can cause problems.
+Some Les Schwab locations offer tire storage and cleaning.
+Find a location near you.

 Keep Tires Covered

-- Keep tires out of the sun because ultraviolet light can degrade tire rubber.
+- Keep tires out of the sun.
+Ultraviolet light can degrade tire rubber.

 - Try to regulate the temperature where your tires are stored as much as possible.